rceus/addressbook/README.md

   2. Start the Servers (Apache and MySQL)
   3. Change all the links in the files (localhost) to your IP if you are online.

+Minor problem:
+onHover to be changed to onClick in main.php with proper js wrapper function.

 Developed by Rishabh Jain